icomefromthenet/ReverseRegex/README.md

 [![PHP unit](https://github.com/ilario-pierbattista/ReverseRegex/actions/workflows/ci.yaml/badge.svg?branch=master)](https://github.com/ilario-pierbattista/ReverseRegex/actions/workflows/ci.yaml)

+> This is a fork of https://github.com/icomefromthenet/ReverseRegex (that provides `icomefromthenet/reverse-regex`).

 Use Regular Expressions to generate text strings can be used in the following situations:

 1. Wrting test data for web forms.